jpmolinamatute/arch-stats/README.md

 Sensors embedded in the archer's bow and the target provide real-time performance metrics.
 This data is collected and processed by three Rust applications:
 arrow_reader: Programs NFC tags on arrows and handles related data.
-target_reader: Collects data from target sensors, including x/y coordinates, radius, and height.
+bow_reader: Collects data from target sensors, including x/y coordinates, radius, and height.
 shot_reader: Gathers shooting metrics such as arrow engage/disengage times, landing times, and distances.

 ### Archers (User-Provided Data)